Amazon RDS Oracle

 Retention periods and database storage

-Archive logs are retained on your database instance using up it's storage capacity.
+Archive logs are retained on your database instance using up its storage capacity.
 It is important to make sure it has enough space, otherwise, performance issues and outages can occur.

 SELECT